 The problem was that developing these systems can be expensive and incredibly complicated to the novice programmer.
 I decided to design high-level abstractions that would let artists send data from BlockyTalky sensors to outside creative software using Open Sound Control (OSC).
 This enabled BlockyTalky to connect to programs like Max/MSP, Unity, Processing, and more.

-I tested my new BlockyTalky designs by hosting a creative hackathon at the University of Colorado Boulder called Creative++.
+I hosted a creative hackathon called Creative++.
 Monica Bolles and I designed the hackathon to be beginner-friendly and advertised the event to artists and musicians, as opposed to programmers and engineers.
-We introduced participants to the BlockyTalky environment, facilitated a project brainstorm session, led a group formation activity, and then gave groups twelve hours to build a project that used physical controls and sensors to create some type of musical or artistic output.
+We introduced participants to the BlockyTalky environment, facilitated a project brainstorm session, led a group formation activity, and then groups spent twelve hours building a project that used physical controls and sensors to create some type of musical or artistic output.

 BlockyTalky: New programmable tools to enable students’ learning of networks